Your Complete Guide to Solidifying a Short-Term Rental Agreement

 Payment delinquency conditions are also important.
 How is the money paid?
 In what kind of cycles?
 On a set schedule?
 How much upfront for a security deposit?
 Through what channels and currencies?

-Ultimately, getting paid is what it's all about, and if you have any questions or concerns about short-term leases, you should consult a leading short-term investment specialist who knows best.
-Rachel Gainsbrugh is one of those experts.
+Ultimately, getting paid is what it's all about, and if you have any questions or concerns about short-term leases, you should consult a leading short-term investment specialist like Rachel Gainsburg.